csgordon/coq/doc/sphinx/language/extensions/canonical.rst

     Canonical Structure to_LE.

-We can now formulate out first theorem on the objects of the ``LEQ`` structure.
+We can now formulate our first theorem on the objects of the ``LEQ`` structure.

 .. coqtop:: all